Stochastic Thermodynamics of Associative Memory: Introduction

+DenseAMs also provide a powerful framework for discussing information processing in biological neural networks.
+Multi neuron couplings, responsible for large information storage capacity, can be represented as effective theories for networks whose interactions are predominantly pairwise \cite{krotovlarge}.
+Astrocytes, which are non-neuronal cells in the brain, may provide a biological substrate for effective multineuronal couplings, similar to those that appear in DenseAMs \cite{kozachkov2025neuron}.
+Finally, simple models of sequential memory recall, which are similar to models of sequences of motor commands, have been designed using these ideas \cite{chaudhry2023long, karuvally2023general, herron2023robust}.
 With these applications in mind, DenseAMs provide a natural setting for understanding thermodynamic costs in energy-based neural networks.
 In their simplest instantiations, DenseAMs implement associative memory recall, do not require extensive training (patterns can be embedded in the energy landscape through Hebbian learning), and have natural interpretations in terms of energetics.
 The latter feature makes them amenable to the tools of statistical mechanics.

-While the equilibrium behaviour of Hopfield-like models is well understood \cite{Hopfield1,Gardner,patternRecognition,Sompolinsky1,Sompolinsky2}, the out-of-equilibrium costs associated with these networks have remained largely unexplored.
-Such properties are of theoretical and practical interest because biological and artificial neural networks often operate far from equilibrium.
+While the equilibrium behaviour of Hopfield-like models is well understood \cite{Hopfield1,Gardner,patternRecognition,Sompolinsky1,Sompolinsky2}, the thermodynamic costs associated with such networks evolving to a stored pattern or driven by an external agent have remained largely unexplored, even though they are of great interest because biological and artificial neural networks often operate far from equilibrium.
 The operational costs can be understood thermodynamically in terms of the entropy produced during time evolution, reflecting irreversibility of network dynamics.
 Entropy production in physical networks in turn leads to increased power consumption and losses from heat dissipation.
-Understanding these costs may thus lead to insights for optimizing networks to minimize entropy production and thus energy loss.
+Understanding these costs may thus lead to insights for optimizing networks to minimize entropy production, and by extension, energy consumption and losses.